icopy-site/awesome-cn/docs/awesome/awesome-d.md

 * [giD](https://github.com/Kymorphia/gid) - GObject Introspection D Package Repository.
 * [Fluid](https://git.samerion.com/Samerion/Fluid) - A declarative cross-platform user interface library for D.
+* [minigui](https://github.com/adamdruppe/arsd/blob/master/minigui.d) - A smallish GUI widget library, aiming to be on par with at least HTML4 forms and a few other expected gui components.
 * [DLangUI](https://github.com/buggins/dlangui) - Cross Platform GUI for D programming language.
 My personal favorite, because it is written in D(not a binding), and is cross platform.
 DLangUI also has a good showcase in the IDE [DLangIDE](https://github.com/buggins/dlangide).
-* [microui-D](https://github.com/Kapendev/microui-d) - A tiny immediate-mode UI library.
+* [microui-d](https://github.com/Kapendev/microui-d) - A tiny immediate-mode UI library.
 * [GtkD](https://github.com/gtkd-developers/GtkD) - GtkD is a D binding and OO wrapper of GTK+.
 GtkD is actively maintained and is currently the most stable GUI lib for D.
 * [tkD](https://github.com/nomad-software/tkd) - GUI toolkit for the D programming language based on Tcl/Tk.
 * [dqml](https://github.com/filcuc/dqml) - Qt Qml bindings for the D programming language.